Home » Blog » Developing Music Literacy » Music Literacy Activities » Music Project – How to Make an Ocean Drum

 • Salt, fine or coarse

-Many of these items may already be in your pantry.
+Many of these items may already be available in your pantry.

 How to Make an Ocean Drum | Project for Elementary Music Classroom